 - 9.13 All of Dundee's green space was identified, categorised and digitised in a green space audit in 2007 and is regularly updated to maintain an accurate database of current provision.
-Much of the database is formally identified as open space and protected from development in the Local Development Plan.
+Much of the database is formally identified as Open Space and protected from development in the Proposed Local Development Plan.
 While many areas of open space are occupied by a single use, others such as the Camperdown Country Park serve a wide range of purposes, including recreational access to the countryside.
 New development gives an opportunity to extend and enhance the provision of green networks, including biodiversity networks, throughout the City.
-The Council's Open Space Strategy is a material consideration which will be taken into account in assessing proposals for new development. - 9.14 The network of designated open space in Dundee encompasses a wide variety of open space use-types.
+The Council's Open Space Strategy is a material consideration which will be taken into account in assessing proposals for new development. - 9.14 The network of designated Open Space in Dundee encompasses a wide variety of open space use-types.
 Over time the requirement for a particular use on a site such as an allotment, playing field or sports pitch for example may disappear or evolve.
 This does not necessarily affect the value of the site within the network as designated open space.
 In all cases development proposals that would result in a change of the use of a site to anything other than an open space use-type must establish that the site no longer has a value as open space.
-New development should also avoid fragmentation of the green network.
-Large development areas will be covered by masterplans or site planning briefs which will develop the open space requirements for that development. - 9.15 Playing fields and sports pitches including those associated with educational establishments are an open space use-type requiring particular protection in order to ensure sufficient quantity, quality and accessibility and to meet the requirements of Scottish Planning Policy (2010).
+New development should also avoid fragmentation of the green network. - 9.15 Playing fields and sports pitches including those associated with educational establishments are an open space use-type requiring particular protection in order to ensure sufficient quantity, quality and accessibility and to meet the requirements of Scottish Planning Policy.